Wu Zetian: Plenipotentiary regent for Emperor Ruizong

 In 688, Empress Dowager Wu was set to make sacrifices to the deity of the Luo River (洛水, flowing through the Henan province city of Luoyang, then the "Eastern Capital").
 She summoned senior members of Tang's Li imperial clan to Luoyang.
 Worried that she planned to slaughter them and secure the throne for herself, the imperial princes plotted to resist her.
 But before a rebellion could be comprehensively planned, Li Zhen and his son Li Chong the Prince of Langye rose first at their respective posts as prefects of Yu Prefecture (豫州, roughly modern Zhumadian, Henan) and Bo Prefecture (博州, roughly modern Liaocheng, Shandong).
 The other princes were not yet ready, and did not rise, and forces sent by Empress Dowager Wu and the local forces crushed Li Chong and Li Zhen's forces quickly.
 Wu took this opportunity to arrest Emperor Gaozong's granduncles Li Yuanjia (李元嘉) the Prince of Han, Li Lingkui (李靈夔) the Prince of Lu, and Princess Changle, as well as many other members of the Li clan, and forced them to commit suicide.
 Even Princess Taiping's husband Xue Shao was implicated and starved to death.
 In the subsequent years, there continued to be many politically motivated massacres of officials and Li clan members.

 In 690, Wu took the final step to become the empress regnant of the newly proclaimed Zhou dynasty, and the title Huangdi.
 Traditional Chinese order of succession (akin to the Salic law in Europe) did not allow a woman to ascend the throne, but Wu was determined to quash the opposition and the use of the secret police continued after she took the throne.
 While her organization of the civil service system was criticized for its laxity of the promotion of officials, Wu was still considered capable of evaluating the officials' performance once they were in office.
 The Song dynasty historian Sima Guang, in his Zizhi Tongjian, writes:

-Even though the Empress Dowager (Note: Throughout the Zizhi Tongjian descriptions of Wu Zetian's reign, Sima referred to her as "the Empress Dowager", implicitly refusing to recognize her as empress regnant, although he used her era names.) excessively used official titles to cause people to submit to her, if she saw that someone was incompetent, she would immediately depose or even execute him.
+Even though the Empress Dowager (Note: Throughout the Zizhi Tongjian's descriptions of Wu Zetian's reign, Sima referred to her as "the Empress Dowager", implicitly refusing to recognize her as empress regnant, although he used her era names.) excessively used official titles to cause people to submit to her, if she saw that someone was incompetent, she would immediately depose or even execute him.
 She grasped the powers of punishment and award, controlled the state, and made her own judgments as to policy decisions.
 She was observant and had good judgment, so the talented people of the time also were willing to be used by her.

-As empress regnant
+As emperor

-In 690, Wu had Emperor Ruizong yield the throne to her and established the Zhou dynasty, with herself as the imperial ruler (Huangdi).
+In 690, Wu had Emperor Ruizong yield the throne to her and established the Zhou dynasty, with herself as the Emperor (Huangdi).